5 Ways to Make Your New Years Resolution Stick

 4) Pool: Schedule an appointment for your pool to be winterized and mark the close-up date on your calendar.

 5) Weather-proofing: Determine if your windows, doors, or pipes needs weather proofing or insulating.
 Clear out gutters and downspouts.
+Contact Gutter Guards Gettysburg for gutter cleaning services.

 6) Heater check: Have a professional firm come and inspect your heating system before turning it on.
 If applicable, have the chimney swept.